bcgov/sso-docs/docs/FAQs/keycloak-adapters.md

 ---

+## What is the `idpHint` for BC Services Card?

+For BC Services Card integrations, the `idpHint` is the same value as the client ID, which is stored in the downloaded Installation JSON under `resource`.

+---

 ## Can I implement SSO in plain JavaScript?

 Yes.
 For browser-based apps, you can use the `keycloak-js` library directly without requiring a framework-specific wrapper.